psfrolov/psfrolov.github.io/app/about.md

 description: >-
-  The intention of this site is to share ideas, tips, idioms, patterns, gotchas, issues, etc., that arises over the course of my professional activity, many of which I hope would be useful for other software developers.
+  The intention of this site is to share ideas, tips, idioms, patterns, gotchas, issues, etc., that arises over the course of my professional activity and hobby projects, many of which I hope would be useful for other software developers.
 image:
   url: /img/pages/the-alchemist-by-pieter-bruegel-the-elder.jpg
   name: &name The Alchemist by Pieter Bruegel the Elder